TransMac

 Symptom: A file copied from a Mac is not recognized on the PC.

-Problem: The PC does not have an application installed
+Cause: The PC does not have an application installed

 that can open the file type.